 The whitening procedure has two main options: Non-vital whitening for teeth without live nerves, caused by previous root-canal treatment, and Vital whitening for teeth with live nerves.

 This option is the most common type of tooth whitening.
 The dentist first covers the gums around your teeth with a substance to shield them from the whitening process.
 They will then apply a powerful whitening gel containing a type of hydrogen peroxide on the teeth.
-Afterward, a special light or laser triggers the gel to hasten the bleaching process.
+Afterward, a special light triggers the gel to hasten the bleaching process.

 The procedure typically takes between 30 to 90 minutes.
 Depending on the nature and severity of the stain, the method used and the level of whiteness you want, the number of appointments you would require varies from one to three.
 Different stains react differently to the treatment.